mysql/mysql-connector-nodejs/docs/tutorial/Secure_Sessions.md

     });
 ```

-### `caching_sha2_password`
+#### `caching_sha2_password`

 The `caching_sha2_password` authentication plugin was introduced with [MySQL 8.0.11](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) and is used by default since then.
-It's not supported on older server versions.
+It is not supported on older server versions.

 | Authentication mechanism  | 5.7 (S)   | 5.7 (N)   | 8.0.11 (S) | 8.0.11 (N) |
 | --------------------------|-----------|-----------|------------|------------|